Midaregami: Influences and Symbolism

 Long black hair appears in classical literary works to symbolize the nobility, beauty, grace, and sexuality of women.
 Breasts, lips, skin, and shoulders are used as a symbol for the independent beauty and strength of the young woman.
 At one point the image of a sheep is taken as a metaphor for the young woman losing her way.
 Throughout the collection there are many words which have religious undertones in Buddhism, and the sutras are directly referenced in one poem.

 Cultural impact

 Midaregami challenged the feudal view of women as those responsible for the production of children and the management of the family's domestic life.
-During the early twentieth century, the current status of women in Japan was described by the phrase, “Onna sankai ni ie nashi” (Women have no home in their three lives), which meant that the actions of women in their expected roles as daughter, housewife, and mother were controlled by the patriarchal trinity of father, husband, and son.
+During the early twentieth century, the current status of women in Japan was described by the phrase, “Onna wa sangai ni ie nashi” (Women have no home in their three lives), which meant that the actions of women in their expected roles as daughter, housewife, and mother were controlled by the patriarchal trinity of father, husband, and son.
 Yosano's poems turned the symbolic reference of the female body from motherhood and child-feeding to an expression of natural beauty, especially for young women.

 Midaregami also subverted the contemporary norms of feminine modesty and sexual secrecy.
 The subject of her poems openly and freely expresses her sexual desire to her lover.